interchainio/metachain/x/dao/spec/01_concepts.md

     // If the result from a Vote is both complete and has passed, Execute is
     // called which allows a decision policy to modify the set of messages before
     // they are executed
-    Execute(messages []sdk.Message, tally Tally, meta []byte) []sdk.Message
+    // TODO: We may want to consider running execute when a proposal is defeated
-}
+    // to allow for fallback actions to be executed Execute(messages []sdk.Message, tally Tally, meta []byte) []sdk.Message }